PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

     # OPTIONAL (Default: 0)
     expected_exit_code = 0
 )

+print(response.body)
+print(response.code)

 ```

 If the `exec` results in an exit code other than `expected_exit_code`, the command will return an error [at execution time][multi-phase-runs-reference].

+The instruction returns a `struct` which is a [future reference][future-references-reference]
+that contains the attribute `output` which contains the output of the execution of the command and `code` which contains the exit code of the command.

 ### render_templates